Ulmus elliptica

 Ulmus elliptica Koch (named for the elliptic samara) is a disputed species of elm, native to the Caucasus, where Koch reported (1849, 1872) that it formed extensive woods, and ranging north to southern Ukraine.
-The tree is said to be closely related to U. glabra, but to resemble U. rubra in its samara (see Description below).
+The tree reminded Koch of the elm then called Ulmus major Smith, except in its samara.
+Others thought it closely related to U. glabra, but to resemble U. rubra in its samara (see Description below).
 Many authorities consider U. elliptica Koch just a regional form of U. glabra, though Henry, Bean and Krüssman list the Caucasus tree as a species in its own right.